microsoft/WhatTheHack/060-SynapseAndDatabricks/Student/Challenge-01.md

 To complete this challenge successfully, you should be able to:

 - Validate that all resources exist in one Resource Group and are tagged appropriately.
-- Validate that all team members have proper access to all the assets; Storage Accounts, Synapse and Databricks Workspaces, etc.
+- Validate that all team members have proper access to all the assets: Storage Accounts, Synapse and Databricks Workspaces, etc.
 - Showcase the data copied into the Bronze layer and be able to articulate the file type and folder structure and the reasons for your choices.
 - Showcase that no credentials are stored in an Azure Synapse Linked Service or a Databricks Notebook.